woocommerce/woocommerce/readme.txt

 * Tweak - Use 30 days instead of year for transients to avoid bugs in memcache plugins.
 * Tweak - Add reports menu item if user can access reports but not the main WC section.
 * Tweak - Improve grouped product quantity inputs.
+* Tweak - Load the persistant cart if cart is empty.
+* Tweak - Prevent cart being cleared when accessing the login page.

 = 2.3.5 - 20/02/2015 =
 * Fix - Plain text address formatting.